fomightez/sequencework/alignment-utilities/README.md

 info here.

-* score_columns_in_clustal_nucleic.py
+* score_columns_in_clustal_msa.py
-> nucleic alignment ---> two scores assessing conservation of an MSA overall in a quick-n-dirty manner
+>alignment ---> two scores assessing conservation of an MSA overall in a quick-n-dirty manner

-Intended to be used when comparing separate alignments of related but distinct repetitive genetic elements in order to objectively assess which of the related elements are more highly conserved overall.
+Intended to be used when comparing separate alignments of related but distinct genetic elements or protein para/orthologs/families in order to objectively assess which of the related elements are more highly conserved overall.

 info here